 - If the root is dirty rinse with milk or patient saliva before replanting.

 - If the tooth is being transported with the patient to the dentist, it should be submerged in milk in a clean container.
-If milk is not available the patient own saliva will be sufficient.
+If milk is not available, the patient’s own saliva will be sufficient.

-Not all knocked out teeth can be saved however by following these instructions the success rate can be significantly improved.
+Note: Whilst not all knocked out teeth can be saved, following these instructions can help the success rate can be significantly.

 If a wire is cutting into the cheek simply place orthodontic wax or a cotton ball in the area for intermediate pain relief.
 Contact us to make a time to have the wire cut promptly.